flickerbox/fabric/README.md

 # fabric
 Fabric is an opinionated, yet very basic framework for Flickerbox, Inc. Fabric tries to add no styling as all of our sites have custom styles.

-Fabric uses BEM SCSS for its SCSS.
-Because of this, HTML and SCSS will be VERY FLAT.
-Even a single nesting of elements is discouraged.

 ## SCSS/Sass/CSS ##

 ### FB Reset ###